-- 10. Additional Credit.
+- xi.
+Additional Credit.
 Owners can apply for an increase in Federal LIHTC and/or State LIHTC amounts if a development's eligible basis has increased.
 Additional credits may be awarded if: - a.
-The development meets the requirements of the most recent Qualified Allocation Plan; - b.
+The development continues to meets the requirements of the most recent QAP at the time of original award approval Qualified Allocation Plan; - b.
 There are additional Federal LIHTCs and/or State LIHTCs available; - c.
 MHDC is satisfied the additional amount is necessary for the financial feasibility and viability of the development; and - d.
-The increased amount of Federal LIHTC and/or State LIHTC does not exceed MHDC's Maximum Credit Amount. - 11.
+The increased amount of Federal LIHTC and/or State LIHTC does not exceed MHDC's Maximum Credit Amount. - xii.
 Subsidy Layering Review.
 Section 911 of the Housing and Community Development Act of 1992 and Section 102 of the Department of Housing and Urban Development Reform Act of 1989 have placed limitations on combining the 9% Credit and/or 4% Credit with certain HUD and other federal programs.
 The limitations currently apply to a number of programs under the jurisdiction of the HUD Office of Housing including, but not limited to, Section 221(d)(3), 221(d)(4), 223(f) and 542(c) mortgage insurance, Flexible Subsidy, and project-based Section 8 rental assistance programs (collectively, "HUD Housing Assistance").